 On June 19, 2015, the Indiana University Board of Trustees confirmed the selection of Nasser H. Paydar as IU executive vice president and the next chancellor of IUPUI (Indiana University – Purdue University Indianapolis).
-He succeeds Charles R. Bantz.
+He succeeded Charles R. Bantz.

 IUPUI is a core campus of Indiana University and the state's urban research and academic health sciences campus.
 IUPUI enrolls more than 30,000 students, including over 8,000 graduate students, with full-time faculty and staff numbering nearly 9,000, including 2,700 full-time faculty, an annual budget of $1.3 billion, and external research funding of more than $325 million in 2013-14 fiscal year.
 IUPUI offers more than 220 degree programs in 17 schools, including the schools of liberal arts and science, as well as professional schools of business, education, law, art & design, physical education and tourism management, nursing, engineering & technology, public & environmental affairs, dentistry, health and rehabilitation sciences, informatics and computing, social work, public health, philanthropy, and medicine.
 IUPUI's schools offer more than 140 IU degree programs and more than 80 Purdue University degree programs.